 My boyfriend is a proud Italian from Rome.
 If there is anything that you should know about Italian fashion and style is that, in general, Italians like clean cuts, neutral colors and, most importantly, good fabric.

 On the other hand, as a Brazilian myself, I was all about bright colors, fun patterns, beautiful flowers, all that exciting stuff.
-I still love all those types of clothes, but I don’t buy them anymore because 1) they are not minimal, 2) this means that my drawers and closest were always crammed, which brings me to my next point:
+I still love all those types of clothes, but I don’t buy them anymore because 1) they are not minimal (harder to mix and match); 2) this means that my drawers and closest were always crammed, which brings me to my next point:

 2. Washing Clothes